Duncan Robinson

 Duncan McBryde Robinson (born April 22, 1994) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
 He played college basketball for the NCAA Division III Williams College Ephs and then the NCAA Division I Michigan Wolverines.
 He transferred to Michigan after leading Williams College to the 2014 NCAA Division III men's basketball tournament championship game.
 At Michigan, he was part of the 2017–18 team that lost to Villanova in the championship game of the 2018 NCAA Division I men's basketball tournament.

 Robinson led the Big Ten Conference in three-point shooting percentage (.450) from the beginning of conference play in December 2015 until early February 2016.
 In his three-year career at Michigan, he was a member of conference tournament champions in 2017 and 2018.
 Robinson was the 2018 Big Ten Conference Sixth Man of the Year.
-After going undrafted in the 2018 NBA draft, Robinson signed with the Miami Heat.
+After going undrafted in the 2018 NBA draft, he signed with the Miami Heat.
 Robinson set numerous three-point shot records during his tenure with the Heat and helped Miami reach the NBA Finals in 2020 and 2023.
 He is the only player from Williams College to ever play in the NBA.